passcod/tomo/README.md

 Tomo has some interesting properties:

  - It's always possible to `cat` two archives together to add one to the other.
- - While streaming isn't a goal of Tomo, packing and unpacking should be both doable with limited memory (i.e. smaller than the contents) and parallelised as much as possible.
- - Yes, even with compression.
+ - It's always possible to read or write a single file or subset of files efficiently.
+ - It's always possible to read and write archives that are larger than memory.
+ - It's always possible to parallelise reading and writing archives.

 And some interesting features: